 mountain range, up to 20% of the carvings

 resemble the modern gampr, while others show a remarkable diversity of dog that no longer exists.”(Ney, n.d.)
-The continued
+The continued existence of domesticated animals at that time was most likely restricted to those which were particularly useful and

 relatively self-sustaining.